vissutagunawan/pre-test-hackathon-kgi/README.md

 This guide is crafted to help you navigate the process with clarity and confidence.
 Follow each step to build impactful AI solutions that support smarter energy decisions.

-🕒 Estimated Time to Complete: 2.5 to 4 hours

 We’ve structured each activity to maximize your learning, creativity, and success.
 Get ready to innovate!

 ## 📂 Instructions